123wowow123/chronopin/content.md

 default does not select media but when selected it will auto check pin header media. fix indexing with hashtag

-updating tags does not update links
+Search page does not color watch icon correctly updating tags does not update links
 User not using seed file ++